User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Estimation of Channel State Information

-The problem becomes more critical for FDD systems or for scenarios that introduce channel non-reciprocity~\cite{ChannelNonReciprocity8910383}, such as the existence of antenna calibration errors~\cite{SLNRnonIdealReciprocity6589033}.
+The problem of CSI estimation becomes more critical for FDD systems or for scenarios that introduce channel non-reciprocity~\cite{ChannelNonReciprocity8910383}, such as the existence of antenna calibration errors~\cite{SLNRnonIdealReciprocity6589033}.
 Some antenna calibration methods have been proposed to compensate for the phase mismatch on the feeds of the antenna arrangement~\cite{o2017mimo, stayton2011systems}.
-We note that otherwise, even for TDD systems, both downlink and uplink pilots would be needed if the error is greatly affecting the system performance.
+If the antenna calibration errors greatly affect the system performance, even for TDD systems, both downlink and uplink pilots would be needed.

 Some studies~\cite{PowerClusteringCellFreeFDD8968400} investigate the use of FDD for cell-free MIMO.
 A key component in these studies is exploiting the angle-reciprocity of the multipath components, so that the required CSI acquisition overhead scales with only the number of served users.
 Results demonstrate that the proposed estimation technique outperforms conventional subspace-based~\cite{32276} and gradient-descent based~\cite{8446023} techniques.
 We note that, in FDD systems, downlink CSI estimation can still benefit from angle reciprocity when the uplink and downlink carrier frequencies being used are relatively close to each other~\cite{7524027}.